UniversalDependencies/docs/_fi-feat/Case.md

 and ablative (from something).

-(**Note**: this is a very incomplete listing of the uses of the Finnish adessive, which can also expess place, time, state, owner, instrument, means, manner, and quantity.)
+(**Note**: this is a very incomplete listing of the uses of the Finnish adessive, which can also express place, time, state, owner, instrument, means, manner, and quantity.)

 #### Examples